-As a manager, when you are engaged in helping team members set performance or professional development goals there are some important considerations you should have regard to.
+As a manager or leader, when you are engaged in helping team members set performance or professional development goals there are some important considerations you should have regard to.

 For example, before settling on a goal or objective, you should ask yourself questions such as:

 These are all good questions, but there is one question that you need to ask yourself that deserves prior consideration: